What is Failed Back Surgery Syndrome?

 Failed back surgery syndrome (also called FBSS, or failed back syndrome) is a generalized term used to describe ongoing pain after back surgery.
-After going through a spinal surgical procedure, of course both you and your surgeon desire your complete painlessness.
-But, even with the best spinal surgeon and the best indications for your spinal surgery success, there is always a small chance that back pain may continue after surgery and recovery (studies report continued back pain after 5% of all spinal surgeries).
+After going through a spinal surgical procedure, of course, both you and your surgeon desire your complete painlessness.
+However, even with the best spinal surgeon and the best indications for spinal surgery success, there is always a small chance that back pain may continue after surgery and recovery (studies report continued back pain after 5% of all spinal surgeries).

 If you do have great success after your back surgery, then you’re in that fortunate 95% of back pain patients whose symptoms lessen and whose lifestyle will very soon be active and more comfortable again.

 Procedures that could lead to Failed Back Surgery Syndrome

 Discectomy/ Microdiscectomy – To remove a herniated lumbar disc that causes back or leg pain.
 This operation has a high success rate when treating leg pain and the outcome is very predictable, however, the chances of success are significantly lower for back pain.

 Spinal Fusion Surgery – Surgery to provide stability to the spine by fusing vertebrae together using a bone graft, in addition to metal pins, rods, and sometimes a plate.
 This is often the solution for a person suffering from spondylolisthesis.
 Although improved stability is usually guaranteed, the likelihood of reduced pain levels is much lower.